 How do therapists work in schools?

-In addition to home, clinic and community visits, our therapists work collaboratively with teachers and education staff to embed therapy strategies in classroom routines and school-based activities.
+In addition to home, office and community visits, our therapists work collaboratively with teachers and education staff to embed therapy strategies in classroom routines and school-based activities.

 The following article provides information and answers to commonly asked questions about how we deliver therapy in school settings.